Ergodic Risk Measures: Towards a Risk-Aware Foundation for Continual Reinforcement Learning: Continual Risk-Aware Reinforcement Learning

+The agent’s goal in this framework is to construct a sequence of stationary policies, \(\{\pi^k\}_{k=1}^\infty\), that optimizes the long-run (or limiting) average-reward, \(\bar{r}\), which is defined as follows for a given stationary policy being followed at time \(t\), \(\pi_t \doteq \pi^{\omega(t)}\):

+where \(n_0 = \min\{y: \pi^{\omega(y)} = \pi_t\}\).
+When working with average-reward MDPs, it is commonplace to invoke \emph{ergodicity-like} assumptions (see below) so that the agent's objective \eqref{eq_avg_reward} remains well-defined and becomes independent of prior conditions (i.e., \(\bar{r}^{\pi_t}(s) = \bar{r}^{\pi_t}\)).
+In Appendix \ref{appendix_ergodicity}, we provide a mathematically rigorous discussion on the relationship between ergodicity and continual learning, in which we show that ergodicity does not preclude an agent's ability to be a continual learner.

-\begin{assumption}[Unichain Assumption for Prediction] The Markov chain induced by the policy is unichain.
-That is, the induced Markov chain consists of a single recurrent class and a potentially-empty set of transient states. \end{assumption}
+\begin{assumption}[Unichain Assumption for Prediction] For a given MDP, \(\mathcal{M}^k\), the Markov chain induced by the policy, \(\pi^k\), is unichain.
+That is, the induced Markov chain consists of a single recurrent class and a potentially empty set of transient states. \end{assumption}

-\begin{assumption}[Communicating Assumption for Control] The MDP has a single communicating class.
-That is, each state in the MDP is accessible from every other state under some deterministic stationary policy. \end{assumption}
+\begin{assumption}[Communicating Assumption for Control] For a given MDP, \(\mathcal{M}^k\), the MDP has a single communicating class.
+That is, each state in the MDP is accessible from every other state in the MDP under some deterministic stationary policy. \end{assumption}

-Importantly, we can show that under the above ergodicity-like assumptions (or equivalent), the risk-aware objective \eqref{eq_ergodic_1} corresponds to an ergodic risk measure: \begin{theorem} Given an appropriate ergodicity-like assumption, such as Assumption \ref{assumption_unichain} or \ref{assumption_communicating}, and a stationary policy, \(\pi_t\), the risk-aware objective \eqref{eq_ergodic_1} corresponds to an ergodic risk measure, as defined in Definition \ref{defn_ergodic}. \end{theorem} \begin{proof} Consider some arbitrary finite time step, \(j >> t_0\).
-Under the ergodicity-like assumption, we can rewrite the risk-aware objective \eqref{eq_ergodic_1} as follows:

-where the final equality is due to Birkhoff's Ergodic Theorem \citep{Birkhoff1931-mx}, which ensures that \(\rho_{\pi_t}\) converges to a stationary value as \(t \to \infty\), regardless of the initial conditions.
-Hence, there exists some finite time step, \(j\), such that the risk-aware objective effectively ceases to depend on any history that occurs prior to that time step, thereby satisfying the asymptotic plasticity requirement.
-Similarly, the local time consistency property follows directly from Birkhoff's Ergodic Theorem, such that the risk-aware objective \eqref{eq_ergodic_1} is time-consistent as \(t \to \infty\).
-Finally, the risk-aware objective \eqref{eq_ergodic_1} clearly evaluates risk over the entire time horizon, thereby satisfying the definition of a dynamic risk measure.
-Hence, all requirements of Definition \ref{defn_ergodic} are satisfied.
-This completes the proof. \end{proof}
+For clarity, we note that the above assumptions need only apply independently for each MDP, \(\mathcal{M}^k\), rather than holistically for the entire sequence of MDPs, \(\{\mathcal{M}^k\}_{k=1}^\infty\).
+For example, Assumption \ref{assumption_communicating} only requires that each state in a given MDP, \(\mathcal{M}^k\), is accessible from every other state in \(\mathcal{M}^k\), but not the states of other MDPs, \(\mathcal{M}^{i \neq k}\).
+Now, to perform risk-aware decision-making in a continual setting, we can consider the risk-aware analogue to the (risk-neutral) average-reward RL objective \eqref{eq_avg_reward}: